 - Hidden strobe

-The output is programmable, but there have been reports of people that had some difficulty getting this to work.
+The output is programmable, but there have been reports of people having difficulty getting this to work.
 Also being a budget light, there have been reports of bad switches.
-But for a budget AA flashlight, this is the #1 brightest budget AA flashlight.
-It's an obvious copy of the Manker E11, which is about $20-30.
+It's also an obvious copy of the Manker E11, which is about $20-30.
+However, none of that changes the fact that the Utorch UT01 is currently the brightest budget AA flashlight.

 One of the latest models of Lumintop, with a very pleasant output of 400 lumens on 1 AA battery.
 This makes it the brightest LED light in the medium-budget segment.